githubThrowaway51393/PersonalCapitalService/README.md

 `/` : Hello World Endpoint.
 I had this to check whether or not the service is actually up.
 You could probably get rid of this.

-`/accounts` : Returns a list of the accounts linked to your Personal Capital Account
+`/accounts` : Returns a list of the financial accounts that you've linked to your Personal Capital Account

 `/trans/{numDays}` : Returns a list of transactions going back *numDays* days